 DI was established in 1946 to provide short-term benefits to eligible California workers who have a loss of wages when they are unable to work due to a non-work-related illness, injury, or pregnancy.

 Paid Family Leave

-Paid Family Leave (PFL) provides benefits to individuals who need to take time off work to care for a seriously ill child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner, or to bond with a new child or a child in connection with adoption or foster care placement.
+Paid Family Leave (PFL) provides benefits to individuals who need to take time off work to care for a seriously ill child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner, or to bond with a new child entering the family through birth, adoption, or foster care placement.

-The EDD automated some key SDI services to better serve our customers.
-SDI Online provides customers with electronic and automated options that are simple to use and available 24 hours a day, 7 days a week.
+SDI Online provides customers with convenient and secure online claim filing and management options that are simple to use and available 24 hours a day, 7 days a week.

-SDI Online is convenient and secure.
-The system reduces claim processing time, provides immediate electronic confirmation of forms submitted, decreases costs in paper and postage, and includes security safeguards to detect and manage fraud and abuse.
+The system reduces claim processing time, provides immediate confirmation of forms submitted, decreases costs in paper and postage, and includes security safeguards to detect and manage fraud and abuse.

 To file a DI or PFL claim in SDI Online, you must first complete a one-time registration to establish a Benefit Programs Online account.
 Visit the Benefit Programs Online (BPO) login page and select Register to get started creating an account now.
 After you have registered for and logged in to BPO, select SDI Online which will direct you to the SDI Online Registration Options.
 Once your registration is complete, log in to BPO and select SDI Online to be directed to your Home page to file your claim.